nestordemeure/differentoast/README.md

 A differentiable implementation of the sky signal simulation capabilities of [Toast](https://github.com/hpc4cmb/toast).

 The idea is to build a differentiable function that takes a map of the sky, the positions pointe at by telescopes and simulates the signal observed by the telescope.
-Once we have that, we can give it a random sky map, compare the output signal with an actual output signal obtained by a telescope and descend the gradient in order to find a sky map that actually predict the output signal observed.
+Once we have that, we can give it a random sky map, compare the output signal with an actual output signal obtained by a telescope and descend the gradient in order to find a sky map that actually produces the output signal observed.

+Limits:
-*Note: this code uses Toast to implemet some of its functionality and cannot, currently, be ran without a copy of Toast installed.*
+- This code uses Toast to implement some of its functionality and cannot, currently, be ran without a copy of Toast installed
+- This is a proof of concept destined to run on a single node.
+If you need several node to deal with a large dataset, this will not be useable.

 ## Components